breunigs/slowechoserver/README.md

 ## Running the image

 Use `make build` to build a docker image (called `slowechoserver`) or run it directly with `make run`.
 By default it listens on `8080`.

+Alternatively, you can find the image on on Docker Hub: https://hub.docker.com/r/breunigs/slowechoserver/